xfiveco/x5-theme/README.md

 Would create a differently named 3rd Sidebar.

 The same pattern applies to all other functionalities.
-That is
+That is:

 ```php
 add_theme_support( 'menus', array(